Jasonmbg/PublicData.CPTAC.BreastCancer.PhosphoP/README.md

 # Biological knowledge extration from phosphoproteomics data based on public repositories

-#### NOTE: *Core* parts of this tutorial are also part of the broader DKFZ-B050 lab project related to *Subclonal drivers of endocrine therapy resistance*
+#### NOTE: *Core* parts of this tutorial are also part of the broader DKFZ-B050 lab project related to "*Subclonal drivers of endocrine therapy resistance*"

 #### Efstathios-Iason Vlachavas
 ###### DKFZ-Division of Molecular Genome Analysis (B050)